The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

 10. Lighting

-Good lighting completes a good Washroom and a great Washroom is spoilt by bad lighting.
-Good lighting has lots of benefits from a usability angle – some children even avoiding using uninviting toilet facilities altogether so it is important to make them as welcoming as possible.
+Good lighting completes a good washroom, and a great Washroom is spoiled by bad lighting.
+Good lighting has many benefits from a usability perspective – some children even avoid using uninviting toilet facilities altogether, so it is important to make them as welcoming as possible.